Infrastructure audit

 Infrastructure audit for AI-built software, review your deployment, backups, monitoring and secrets

 AI ships the app in days, but the infrastructure around it often grows on the side.
-A proper SaaS infrastructure review looks beyond the code: Veriploy reviews the deployment, backups, monitoring, logging and secrets of your AI-built software and keeps the infrastructure under ongoing technical oversight afterwards, instead of stopping at a one-off audit.
+A proper SaaS infrastructure review looks beyond the code: I review the deployment, backups, monitoring, logging and secrets of your AI-built software and keep the infrastructure under ongoing technical oversight afterwards, instead of stopping at a one-off audit.

 View packages